You will be able to apply for your Riviera Beach bail bond directly online without needing to come into our office - available to you 24/7!

 The Riviera Beach Community Redevelopment Agency is taking great measures to improve their community with several programs to help reduce the crime rate, including a Business Watch program and a Neighborhood Watch program.

 The efforts being made by the people in Riviera Beach are making great strides in improving the area and all are appreciated by the residents within Palm Beach County.
 Nonetheless, some crimes will still happen.
 If someone you love has been arrested in Riviera Beach and needs to post bail, call or text Bail Bonds Now at (561)-500-9999 as soon as possible after the arrest.
-If you contact our bail agent quickly, your friend or loved one should be available for release from jail within six to twelve hours after the paperwork has been processed and payment has been received.
+If you contact our bail agent quickly, your friend or loved one should be available for release from jail within two to eight hours after the paperwork has been processed and payment has been received.